The End of One Size Fits All Fitness Plans

 A simple structure could look something like this:

-Establish the main goal: weight loss, strength training, endurance or overall wellness.
+• Establish the main goal: weight loss, strength training, endurance, or overall wellness.

-protein shakes, complete meals and adequate hydration.
+• Combine with correct nutrition: protein shakes, complete meals, and adequate hydration.

 Also Read: Senior-Friendly Exercises To Do On a Chair